The Tikbalang is a legendary humanoid cryptid from Philippine folklore, said to live in the mountains and forests there.

 Since horses only arrived in the Philippines when the Spanish invaded, some believe that the Spanish invented the story of the Tikbalang in order to keep the native people scared of the night.
 According to lore, the creatures only travel at night.

-During the course of their travels, Tikbalangs are thought to rape women in order to produce Tikbalang offspring.
+During the course of their travels, Tikbalangs are thought to rape women to produce Tikbalang offspring.

 In general, these creatures are believed to toy with humans.
 In some cases, apparently, people have been driven out of their minds by Tikbalangs.
 According to legend, they can make a person believe something that isn’t real.